Demographics of Prince Edward Island

-Demographics of the province of Prince Edward Island, Canada.
+Prince Edward Island is a Canadian province.
 According to the 2011 National Household Survey, the largest ethnic group consists of people of Scottish descent (39.2%), followed by English (31.1%), Irish (30.4%), French (21.1%), German (5.2%), and Dutch (3.1%) descent.
 Prince Edward Island is mostly a white community and there are few visible minorities.
 Chinese people are the largest visible minority group of Prince Edward Island, comprising 1.3% of the province's population.
 Almost half of respondents identified their ethnicity as "Canadian."
 Prince Edward Island is by a strong margin the most Celtic and specifically the most Scottish province in Canada and perhaps the most Scottish place (ethnically) in the world, outside Scotland.
 38% of islanders claim Scottish ancestry, but this is an underestimate and it is thought that almost 50% of islanders have Scottish roots.
 When combined with Irish and Welsh, almost 80% of islanders are of some Celtic stock, albeit most families have resided in PEI for at least two centuries.
 Few places outside Europe can claim such a homogeneous Celtic ethnic background.
 The only other jurisdiction in North America with such a high percentage of British Isles heritage is Newfoundland.